ROLE AND RESPONSIBILITIES OF COOPERATIVE HOUSING SOCIETIES

 - Registration can be done by filling up Form 6.
 Two documents (for age-proof and for residence-proof) and 2 passport size photos are to be attached with Form 6.

-- Members can submit, duly filled in Form 6 with attachments and photos, to the Society’s Office, by a specified date (but before 25th October 2018)
+- Members can submit, duly filled in Form 6 with attachments and photos, to the Society’s Office.

-- Collecting all the submitted documents and prepare a covering letter, and submit these to the respective Designated Voters Help Centers (VHCs) before 31st October 2018.
+- Collecting all the submitted documents and prepare a covering letter, and submit these to the respective Designated Voters Help Centers (VHCs).